Two houses on Washington Drive give me a whole new take on this popular key.

 By Robert Plunket

 After what I saw yesterday I’m rethinking my whole attitude toward St Armands.
 Before, I always saw it as a little too traffic-clogged and full of tourists to actually live in.
 But now I see it in a whole different light.
-It’s our version of
+It’s our version of Palm Beach—a super-exclusive island with gorgeous homes, the beach just a block away, great restaurants a block away the other way, and most important, a rich, sophisticated atmosphere that “the new downtown”—as nice as it is—can’t hold a candle to.

 It also has some of the most interesting houses in town.
-Yesterday I saw two sitting next door to each other, built 80 years apart, that contained the whole history of
+Yesterday I saw two sitting next door to each other, built 80 years apart, that contained the whole history of Sarasota architecture and lifestyle.
+And even though they were completely different, it was virtually impossible to pick a favorite.

 At 2,700 square feet it’s just the right size, rather intimate, in fact.
 The realtor is Jan Bradley at (941) 302-3496. $2,300,000.